ARM-software/CMSIS-DSP/README.md

 Once you have installed the tools, you'll need to download the pack index using the `cpackget` tool.

-Then, you'll need to convert the solution file into `.cprj`.
+Then, you'll need to convert a solution file into `.cprj`.
 For instance, for the CMSIS-DSP Examples, you can go to:

 `Examples/cmsis_build`